rdturnermtl/bbo_challenge_starter_kit/README.md

 ## Instructions for local experiments

 Local experimentation/benchmarking on publicly available problems can be done using Bayesmark, which is extensively [documented](https://bayesmark.readthedocs.io/en/latest/index.html).
-Note, these are not the same problems as on the leader board when submitting on the website, but may be useful for local iteration.
+Note, these are not the same problems as on the leaderboard when submitting on the website, but may be useful for local iteration.

 For convenience the script `run_local` can do local benchmarking in a single command: